GAM-team/GAM/wiki/Users-Shared-Drives.md

         [showwebviewlink text|hyperlink]
         [guiroles [<Boolean>] [formatjson]
 ```
-By default, Gam displays all Teams Drives accessible by the user.
+By default, Gam displays all Shared Drives accessible by the user.
 * `matchname <REMatchPattern>` - Display Shared Drives with names that match a pattern.
 * `(role|roles <SharedDriveACLRoleList>)*` - Display Shared Drives where the user has one of the specified roles.